digirati-co-uk/iiif-canvas-panel/docs/examples/14-annotations.md

 ## Canvas Panel's managed annotations

-TODO - update from Slack https://digirati.slack.com/archives/C9U6T4G92/p1645532626064159
+The example above showed that in order for an annotation to become visible, it needs to be wrapped in an AnnotationDisplay, using the helper `cp.createAnnotationDisplay(w3cAnno)`, and then added to `cp.annotations`.

-TODO - cp.annotations page
+Canvas Panel's `annotations` property is an AnnotationPage, just like the one loaded in the previous example.
+But it's a specially managed AnnotationPage, used to store the visible annotations.

-todo cp.annotations is CP's own managed list of displayable, interactive (potentially) annotations
+A W3C Annotation might exist in vault as a reference in this AnnotationPage as well as the AnnotationPage it started out in.

-For displaying an Annotation on the Canvas, you wrap it in a `DisplayAnnotation`.  (no!!)
+The Vault doesn't know anything about the `AnnotationDisplay` class.
+It belongs to Canvas Panel.
+It provides properties that help you style annotations, react to events on them, manage their visibility on the canvas, and other utility / extensions.

-The Vault doesn't know anything about this class.
-It belongs to Canvas Panel. `DisplayAnnotation` provides properties that help you style annotations, react to events on them, manage their visibility on the canvas, and other utility / extensions.
+> You can also reorder annotations using the vault helper `reoderEntityField`

 :::info
 If you want total control of what you draw on the canvas, outside of IIIF and annotations, you can step down into Atlas and access the _world_ directly.
-But for general annotation scenarios - including annotation creation and editing as well as tags, links, descriptions, markers, highlights... the `DisplayAnnotation` provides common functionality using a consistent Annotation model for associating content with the canvas.
+But for general annotation scenarios - including annotation creation and editing as well as tags, links, descriptions, markers, highlights... the `AnnotationDisplay` provides common functionality using a consistent Annotation model for associating content with the canvas.
 It can be made interactive, allowing it to be positioned and re-sized by the user.
 Canvas Panel is deliberately not a general-purpose drawing surface, it's for IIIF+Annotation scenarios.
 :::

 ### Honorary annotations - METS-ALTO, hOCR and WebVTT